harish-de/CSVD_Segmentation/wmh_evaluation/cross_validation/test_singapore/python_scripts/README.md

 * Provide the path for singapore dataset in 'HOME'
 * specify suitable checkpoint_index against path (as in path = 'checkpoints\\checkpoint_30.pth.tar')
-* outputs 'evaluation_ge3t.txt' containing metric scores of all Amsterdam_GE3T subjects
+* outputs 'evaluation_singapore.txt' containing metric scores of all Amsterdam_GE3T subjects